-I. The Scriptures give us the account of the first marriage (18-23).
+I. The account of the first marriage (18-23).

 Genesis is the book of beginnings.
 It's a book of firsts.
 In chapters one and two, the first man, in chapter three the first sin and then the first excuse, the first sacrifice, in chapter four the first children, and so on.